Ybazli/faker/readme.md

 # Persian Faker
-persian faker package for laravel .
-This package created for test your project with fake data not for create spam . please do not use it for create spam . new options will comming soon . thanks and enjoy that.
+Persian faker package for laravel .
+This package is created for testing your project with fake data not for create spam. please do not use it to create spam.
+New options are comming soon.
+Enjoy it, thanks.

 ## Installation